welteki/docs.actuated.dev/docs/provision-server.md

 !!! info "What Operating System (OS) should I use?"
     The certified Operating System for an Actuated server is: Ubuntu Server 22.04.

+## How many VMs or jobs can a server run?

+Depending on the level of concurrency in your plan, each server will be able to run a set number of jobs.
+So we suggest dividing the RAM and CPU threads between them.
+For instance, if your server has 32 threads and 128GB of RAM, you could allocate 6 vCPU and 25 GB of RAM to each job for 5x jobs in parallel, or 4x vCPU and 12GB of RAM for 10x jobs in parallel.

+In addition, you can also specify vCPU and RAM requirements on a per-job basis by changing the `runs-on: actuated` label to: `runs-on: actuated-2cpu-8gb` and so forth.
+This is useful for when you have a particular jobs which needs a lot of resources like building Kernels, Kubernetes/Docker E2E tests and browser testing.

 ### Just tell me what I need

 For the absolute best value in terms of performance and cost, we recommend the following options from [Hetzner's](https://www.hetzner.com) Dedicated range: